 Understanding your usage is important before closing in on any kind of product.
 Make sure that you understand the product, know its pros, and cons.
 The same idea applies while buying monitors.
 What is a casual user?
 If your work does not require precise color generation or extreme video or photo output quality, then let’s say you are a casual user.

 A high-end monitor with true 10-bit support is not required for a casual user.
 You can go for an inexpensive 8-bit or 8-bit + FRC monitor.
 We would recommend going for an 8-bit + FRC monitor at least as it produces less banding issues than a monitor with just 8-bit color depth.

 Or a Professional?

 If you’re a professional video editor, color editor, photo editor, or any type of content creator that deals with color-critical tasks, you definitely need a true 10-bit monitor instead of an 8-bit + FRC monitor.
 A monitor with a true 10-bit color depth will display more accurate colors than an 8-bit +FRC monitor.
-If you’re on a tight budget but want to get a monitor that checks all of your needs as a creator, consider going with Asus ProArt PA329C.
-It’s a true 10-bit monitor that offers an amazing value for the money.

 The process of selecting a monitor comes down to what you need.
 Once you breakdown your requirements based on your work, it will be easy to come to a solution altogether.